This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 - Bread: Grilled sourdough bread or ciabatta is the most simple side dish.
 And it allows you to make “scarpetta”, basically you dip the bread in the brothy sauce and wipe the remaining sauce off the plate.

-You may cook Ossobucco the day before.
-After you cook it, store it in the fridge, then the next day, bring it to room temperature before very gently re-heating.
+After cooking it, store it in the fridge, then the next day, bring it to room temperature before very gently re-heating.

 Thaw the meat overnight in the refrigerator, which maintains a food-safe temperature, then reheat as suggested above.